 The partnership law was too dated and too complicated for many entrepreneurs.
 Not only entry and resignation, but also external and mutual liability and many options for legal forms, seemed to lead to problems in practice.
 The new legislation is intended to facilitate legal matters for the entrepreneur.
-The intended date of entry into force was 01 January 2021 but it has not yet been adopted by Parliament.
+At the moment, the legislative process is still ongoing.
 After entry into effect the legal distinction discussed above between VOF (general/commercial partnership) and 'maatschap' (partnership) will disappear.
 Only the term 'vennootschap' (company or partnership) will then be used.
 The legal form 'commanditaire vennootschap' (limited partnership) will then exist as such.
 Under the new Act it will be possible to assign legal personality to the partnership (personenvennootschap).